laksh7218/RestroBot/README.md

 This dataset contains menu information collected from multiple restaurants operating in Roorkee, Uttarakhand, India.

-The dataset includes menu items from restaurants such as:
+The dataset includes menu items from 9 restaurants which are as follows:
 - Desi Tadka
 - KFC
 - Pizza Hut